samueljmurray/docs/timber-service/billing.md

 ## Usage overages

 Each [billing plan](#billing-plans) defines a [billing period](#billing-periods) limit.
 This is the total amount of data you can send within a single billing period.
 In an effort to be customer friendly, Timber allows customers to send up to 120% of their billing period before denying additional data.
-This allows for ocassional and unexpected overages without interupting service.
+This allows for occasional and unexpected overages without interrupting service.
 Once your account reaches 120% of the allowed usage, Timber will deny new data until you upgrade to a larger plan.
 Timber does not impose daily limits, the plan limit is the cumulative amount of data used since your billing period started.

 ## Cancellations